List of Roman gladiator types: Provocator

 In the late Republican and early Imperial era, the armament of a provocator ("challenger") mirrored legionary armature.
 In the later Imperial period, their armament ceased to reflect its military origins, and changes in armament followed changes in arena fashion only.
 Provocatores have been shown wearing a loincloth, a belt, a long greave on the left leg, a manica on the lower right arm, and a visored helmet without brim or crest, but with a feather on each side.
 They were the only gladiators protected by a breastplate (cardiophylax) which is usually rectangular, later often crescent-shaped.
-They fought with a tall, rectangular shield and the gladius.
+They usually fought with a tall, rectangular shield and the gladius, but the use of the spatha is also attested.
 They were paired only against other provocatores.

 Retiarius

 The retiarius ("net fighter") developed in the early Augustan period.
 He carried a trident and a net, equipment styled on that of a fisherman.
 The retiarius wore a loincloth held in place by a wide belt and a larger arm guard (manica) extending to the shoulder and left side of the chest.
 He fought without the protection of a helmet.
 Occasionally a metal shoulder shield (galerus) was added to protect the neck and lower face.
-A tombstone found in Romania shows a retiarius holding a dagger with four spikes (each at the corner of a square guard) instead of the usual bladed dagger.
+A tombstone found in Romania shows a retiarius holding a dagger with four spikes (each at the corner of a square guard) instead of the usual sharp dagger.
 A variation to the normal combat was a retiarius facing two secutores at the same time.
-The retiarus stood on a bridge or raised platform with stairs and had a pile of fist-sized stones to throw at his adversaries.
+The retiarius stood on a bridge or raised platform with stairs and had a pile of fist-sized stones to throw at his adversaries.
 While the retiarius tried to keep them at bay, the secutores tried to scale the structure to attack him.
 The platform, called a pons (bridge), may have been constructed over water.
 Retiarii usually fought secutores but sometimes fought myrmillones.
 There was an effeminate class of gladiator who fought as a retiarius tunicatus.
 They wore tunics to distinguish them from the usual retiarius, and were looked on as a social class even lower than infamia.